oroinc/documentation/crm/user_guide/business_intelligence/business_intelligence_filters.rst

 - Choose a field that you want to use for the rule:

-  - This can be a field of the chosen entity For example, we can filter Contact records by gender.
+  - This can be a field of the chosen entity.
+For example, we can filter Contact records by gender.

     |field_condition_defined|